rajuj6/tagoveCocoaPods/README.md

 ## Help

-If you have any questions or comments, you can reach us at [rajuj6](raju at tagove dot com)
+If you have any questions or comments, you can reach us at [raju at tagove dot com](rajuj6)

 ## Maintainers
   * [Raju Jangid](https://github.com/rajuj6)